At the 2005 Menopause and You event, "Menopause and You

 How can I minimize night sweats so I can get a decent night's sleep?

 Wear light cotton garments, and avoid caffeine and alcohol.
-If
+If these

 What is the cause of frequent urination and urination when sneezing?